theyorubayesian/cliffhanger/model_card.md

 # Cliffhanger Model Card

 ## Model Details
-This `Gaussian Naive Bayes` model is called `Cliffhanger`.
+This `Support Vector Classifier` model is called `Cliffhanger`.
 It is trained on the publicly available `Census Bureau` data to classify users into two groups based on their `salary`.
 The threshold salary used is $50,000.
 See [Data](#data).